jenineharris/foundation-biostat-2021/README.md

 **Schedule**

-## Week 1 (August 27): Course intro & data preparation (plan to be available during class time this week)
+## Week 1 (August 26): Course intro & data preparation (plan to be attend class this week)

 BEFORE CLASS:

 * Install R and RStudio
-* Spend 15 minutes starting to read Chapter 1 and another 15 minutes skimming the entire book (first 3 chapters free from Sage: https://us.sagepub.com/en-us/nam/statistics-with-r/book253567#preview)
+* Spend 15 minutes starting to read Harris Chapter 1 and another 15 minutes skimming the entire Harris book (first 3 chapters free from Sage: https://us.sagepub.com/en-us/nam/statistics-with-r/book253567#preview)
-* Read the entire syllabus
+* <a href = "https://www.cameo.com/v/5f2b392a0299b100202e624a?_branch_match_id=822633227470473860">Read the syllabus</a>
+* Get the course books or make a plan for getting the course books

 IN CLASS (zoom room 613 926 5756):